-Pair your air fried grilled cheese sandwich with a bowl of creamy tomato basil soup.
+Pair your air fryer grilled cheese sandwich with a bowl of creamy tomato basil soup.
 It’s a classic comfort food combo for a reason!

 Because of the circulation in the basket, each sandwich gets nice and crisp all around the outer layer.

 Yes, feel free to use whichever you prefer.
 The flavor difference shouldn’t be too noticeable.